Gloriosa superba: Description

-Ecology
+Distribution and ecology

+Gloriosa superba is native to much of Africa, except North Africa.
+It is native to much of tropical Asia including the Indian subcontinent and mainland and maritime Southeast Asia.
+It is also native to south-central China.

+The species has been introduced to eastern Australia (New South Wales and Queensland), Alabama in the United States, Suriname, parts of the Caribbean, and various Pacific Islands.

 The plant likely is pollinated by butterflies and sunbirds.
 It grows in many types of habitat, including tropical jungles, forests, thickets, woodlands, grasslands, and sand dunes.
 It can grow in nutrient-poor soils.
 It can be found at as high as 2500 m in elevation.

 Toxicity

-This plant is poisonous, toxic enough to cause human and animal fatalities if ingested.
+This plant is poisonous, and toxic enough to cause human and animal fatalities if ingested.
 It has been used to commit murder, to achieve suicide, and to kill animals.
 Every part of the plant is poisonous, especially the tuberous rhizomes.
 As with other members of the Colchicaceae, this plant contains high levels of colchicine, a toxic alkaloid.
 It also contains the alkaloid gloriocine.
-Within a few hours of the ingestion of a toxic amount of plant material, a victim may experience nausea, vomiting, numbness, and tingling around the mouth, burning in the throat, abdominal pain, and bloody diarrhea, which leads to dehydration.
+Within a few hours of the ingestion of a toxic amount of plant material, a victim may experience nausea, vomiting, numbness, tingling around the mouth, burning in the throat, abdominal pain, and bloody diarrhea, which leads to dehydration.
 As the toxic syndrome progresses, rhabdomyolysis, ileus, respiratory depression, hypotension, coagulopathy, haematuria, altered mental status, seizures, coma, and ascending polyneuropathy may occur.
 Longer-term effects include peeling of the skin and prolonged vaginal bleeding in women.
 Colchicine is known to cause alopecia.
 One case report described a patient who accidentally ate the tubers and then experienced hair loss over her entire body, including complete baldness.
 Poisonings can occur when the tubers are mistaken for sweet potatoes or yams and eaten.
 The plant can be dangerous for cats, dogs, horses, and livestock, as well.